dev-Jacinto/dev-Jacinto/README.md

 I'm a Full Stack Developer with a strong focus on Backend development using Java and Spring Boot.

 ## 💼 Professional Background
-- Software Engineer at C&IT
+- Systems Analyst at C&IT
 - Experience with enterprise applications, APIs and integrations
 - Background in technical support and systems analysis